 The matter of the Stone thus ended, you shall know the certain manner of such working, by what manner and regiment, the Stone is often changed in decoction into diverse colors.
 Whereupon it is said: So many colors, so many names.
 According to the diverse colors appearing in the work, the names likewise were varied by the Philosophers; whereon, in the first operation of our Stone, it is called putrefaction, and our Stone is made black.
 When you find it black, know that in the blackness whiteness is hidden and you must extract the same from his most subtle blackness.
 But after putrefaction it waxes red, not with a true redness, of which one says: It is often red, and often of a citrine color, it often melts, and is often coagulated, before true whiteness.
 And it dissolves itself, it coagulates itself, it putrefies itself, it colors itself, it mortifies itself, it quickens itself, it makes itself black, it makes itself white, it makes itself red.

-In a sentence, the black stage is the surrender and death of self-conscious interference, the white stage is the constant beckoning to super-consciousness, while the red stage is the actual life of super-consciousness permanently expressed through the resurrected self-conscious mind.
+In one brief sentence, the black stage is the surrender and death of self-conscious interference, the white stage is the constant beckoning to super-consciousness, while the red stage is the actual, continuous life of super-consciousness permanently expressed through the resurrected self-conscious mind.

 It is also green: whereon another says, Concoct it, till it appears green unto you, and that is the Soul.
 And another, Know that in that green, his Soul bears dominion.
 There also appears before whiteness the peacock’s color.
 Of this, one says, Know you that all the colors in the world, or that may be imagined, appear before whiteness, and afterward true whiteness follows.
 Whereof one says: When it has been decocted pure and clean, that it shines like the eyes of fishes, then are we to expect his utility, and by that time the Stone is congealed round.

 Behind and beneath the blackness within personal sub-consciousness is a layer of prima materia that is colored citrine.
 This is the color of the lower levels of collective sub-consciousness in the astral sphere.
 This is the level of the Qabalistic “vital soul,” which has dominion in the astral body of the sub-conscious mind, “his Soul bears dominion.”
 The distorted imagery, thoughts, and emotions of collective humanity saturate AIN SUPh AUR at these levels.
 The distorted saturation gives the matter its greenish hue.
 This is the First Matter that is a “gross and vile substance” mentioned previously in Chapter Five.
 This is the First Matter that is a “gross and vile substance.”
 It is wondrous when first perceived in deep meditations.
 Aspirants must go deeper, however.
 Beyond that depth is an array of colors described as the peacock’s colors.
 What is occurring is a cleansing of this greenish substance.
 Some authors describe all this as “going deeper,” beyond the citrine strata, while others claim alchemists are “cleansing the substance” by decocting or meditating.
 Both descriptions are correct.
 In deeper, prolonged states of meditation, consciousness is cleansed.
 The peacock’s color “strata” is the separation or break-up of the citrine levels.
 The substance is turning white tending toward purification, the true “white stage.”

 The purification process of the deeper levels of personal consciousness can be painstakingly slow if the separated will-force is unduly stubborn.
 Persistence, however, cleans it.
 The cleansing effect, when finished, changes the substance mind-matter into a pristine, crystal clarity.
 All impurities from the personal life-mind and even the collective mind of the race-consciousness will be burned out within the aura.
 The effect of this pure consciousness is glittery.
 It shines with a twinkling described above as “fishes eyes.”
 This is the actual effect in fourth dimensional awareness, seen by some who are genuinely clairvoyant in this, the third dimension.
 The pure, scintillating fire of the Primal Will radiates throughout.

 The colors of light in the Ocean of Awareness is the same Light through varying rates of vibration.
 In Aleister Crowley's book Seven, Seven, Seven there is listed a color scheme of the four Qabalistic Trees of Life and all twenty-two connecting paths.
 Each sphere and path has a different hue on the four trees and are titled the King Scale, Queen Scale, Prince Scale, and the Princess Scale of colors.
 While these color arrangements may be highly subjective, it does attempt to illustrate the various hues of light vibration from Spirit to the more dense levels.

 And another says: When you shall find whiteness atop in the glass, be assured that in that whiteness, redness is hidden and this you must extract.
 But concoct it while it becomes all red for between true whiteness and true redness, there is a certain ash-color.
 Of this is said: Do not set light by the ashes, for God shall give it to you molten and then at the last, the King is invested with a red crown by the will of God.